gpoore/text2qti/README.md

 text2qti processes almost all text as [Markdown](https://daringfireball.net/projects/markdown/), using [Python-Markdown](https://python-markdown.github.io/).
-(The only exception is the quiz title and quiz description, which are processed as plain text due to the QTI format.)
+(The only exception is the quiz title, which is processed as plain text due to the QTI format.)
 For example, `*emphasized*` produces emphasized text, which typically appears as italics.
 Text can be styled using Markdown notation, or with HTML.
 Remember to preview quizzes after conversion to QTI, especially when using any significant amount of HTML.

 All titles, descriptions, questions, choices, and feedback are limited to a single paragraph each.
 If this paragraph is wrapped over multiple lines, all